cattleuser/Spresense_EVK-701_RECORDER/README.md

 | Flag(*1) | Terminal number(*2) | hh:mm:ss.ss | Serial number | Time interval[ms] | Acc-X[G] | Acc-Y[G] | Acc-Z[G] | Barometric pressure[hPa] |
 |:---|:---|:---|:---|:---|:---|:---|:---|:---|

 (*1)The meaning of the record.
-You can edit on the file..
+You can edit on the source code.
 (*2)Used when operating multiple terminals at the same time.
-You can edit on the file.
+You can edit on the source code.

 # Requirements
 **Devices**